 Basketball Offense - 1-3-1 Offense

-The 1-3-1 offense is a simple offensive set, easy to learn, with good spacing, a high post and low post presence, and would be a good choice for youth and middle school teams.
-For attacking man-to-man defense, several simple motion patterns are presented below, and a few simple plays are referenced.
+The 1-3-1 offense is a simple offensive set, easy to learn, with good spacing, a high post and low post presence, and is a good choice for youth and middle school teams.
+For attacking man-to-man defense, several simple motion patterns and a few simple plays are presented below.
 We'll start with the most simple ("Motion-1") and end with a more detailed, advanced "Motion-3".
 Also read "Motion Offense Concepts".

 The 1-3-1 set also works well in attacking 2-3 zone defenses, the most common zone defense that you will see.
 Having a single offense that will attack both man-to-man and zone defenses will certainly simplify things for younger teams, and teams that have limited practice time.
 Also see the simple 1-3-1 zone offense for attacking the 2-3 zone.